Aman-Tiwary/EE_Placement/README.md

 - Go through InterviewBit questions for interview for revision.
 - Start participating in contest happening on any platform from day 1.
 Its okay even if you are not able to solve it.
 Learn the algorithm.
 - You can follow any youtubers DSA sheet for practice.
+-  Also can Learn from Udemy or Coursera.